tristansokol/SampleApp-Webhooks-PHP/README.md

 ## Step 4: Connect your app to a sandbox account
 Load your page, either from a local host or your exposed URL.
 You should be immediately prompted to log into your Intuit account, and connect a sandbox application.
-If everything goes well you should see "Congratulations, your app is now connected!"
+If everything goes well you should see "Congratulations, your app is now connected!".
+After the app is connected, a basic query of your sandbox's customers is ran, so you should see the output of that on your page as well.
+All of your OAuth tokens are now stored in the `credentials.json` file.
+In a production environment you would want to find a more secure place for them.

 ## Step 5: Test your webhook
 Launch the sandbox company that you connected to your app from your developer account.
 Make a change like creating a new customer or paying an invoice